What is Lucidril?

-Before we get started, just wanna let you know that you can get $50 worth of free nootropics and 10% off the entire nootropics store when you subscribe!
-Subscribe in that bar at the top of your screen!
 Lucidril is actually a brand name of Centrophenoxine, a powerful form of choline.
 It is a branded form of the nootropic compound, meaning it is not a different substance, but instead just a company’s stack form of Centrophenoxine and Meclofenoxate.
-Centrophenoxine is most often used as a “Smart Drug” of sorts, as well as for use as a choline source when taking more powerful nootropic drugs, such as Piracetam, Aniracetam or Phenylpiracetam.
-Unlike many other so called “Smart Drugs” Lucidril is completely safe, and does not require a prescription from your doctor in order to get.
+Centrophenoxine is most often used as a “smart drug” of sorts, as well as for use as a choline source when taking more powerful nootropic drugs, such as Piracetam, Aniracetam or Phenylpiracetam.
+Unlike many other so-called “smart drugs” Lucidril is completely safe and does not require a prescription from your doctor in order to get.

 Benefits of Lucidril are comparable to that of Centrophenoxine.
-It is a mix of DMAE and PCPA, which both have studied backing them that show they may help promote much of the same benefits as DMAE.
-Lucidril is typically used to improve mood, memory and focus, serve as a choline source when taking stronger drugs, and helps to promote healthy skin…among other effects.
+It is a mixture of DMAE and PCPA, which both have studied backing them that show they may help promote much of the same benefits as DMAE.
+Lucidril is typically used to improve mood, memory, and focus, serve as a choline source when taking stronger drugs, and helps to promote healthy skin…among other effects.

 A typical dosage of Lucidril (Centrophenoxine) is going to range from 4 to 1500 milligrams, taken 1-3 times daily.
 A number of factors will serve to influence what amount of Centrophenoxine is taken on a day by day basis.
 Some of these factors may include, other smart drugs that the user is taking, tolerance to Lucidril, how long the user has been taking this supplement for, the age, weight and overall health of the individual, and how strong of an effect an individual is trying to achieve in taking Lucidril.